Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 ## Installation

 This plugin has been verified with KiCAD 7.0, Python 3.8, and Windows 10.
+It has also been tested on MacOS 13.4 with Python 3.11.
 It should theoretically work cross-platform with Python 3.7 and above.

 The plugin requires the KiCAD Netlist Reader module.
 This should be installed with KiCAD, but if for some reason it isn't working properly you can manually download it from the [KiCAD GitHub Repository](https://github.com/KiCad/kicad-source-mirror/blob/master/eeschema/python_scripts/kicad_netlist_reader.py) and place it alongside the plugin file.